 4. Look for protein and fibre

-Protein and fibre will both help to keep you feel fuller for longer and reduce the rise in blood sugar after you’ve eaten.
+Foods rich in certain types of fibre can help you feel fuller for longer and reduce the rise in blood sugar after you’ve eaten.
 They are also both very good for you.
 Protein helps to maintain and build muscle mass and fibre works wonder for your digestion.
 Look for foods with more than 3g of fibre per 100g.

 5. Don’t be afraid of fat

-Fats have been given a bad rep over the years but they are starting to make a comeback as we begin to realise how important unsaturated or ‘healthy’ fats are to our health.
+Fats have been given a bad reputation over the years but they are starting to make a comeback as we begin to realise how important unsaturated or ‘healthy’ fats are to our health.
 We need fats in our diets to protect our organs, keep us warm, give us energy and produce important hormones.
 But we also need it to absorb fat soluble vitamins (A, D, E and K) and to lower LDL or ‘bad’ cholesterol.
-One fat we need more of in our diets is omega-3 which is believed to be good for not only our heart but also our brains.
-It is mainly found in fish but you can also get it from seeds and nuts like chia seeds, linseeds and walnuts.
+We need a supply of omega-3 fatty acids in our diet.
+Long-chain omega-3, which is found in oily fish, can help to prevent heart disease.
+It can also help a baby's nervous system to develop during pregnancy.

 6. Rid the guilt

 We often snack on junk foods such as biscuits, chocolate and crisps, and have therefore learnt to associate snacking with feelings of guilt.
 However, snacking can be part of a healthy diet and can benefit us in many ways.
 It provides our bodies with positive nutrients that will help nourish and energise us.
 It can help stabilise blood glucose levels and stop us feeling that mid-afternoon slump.
 If you’re snacking on the right kinds of foods and you take into consideration these 7 steps, then there is no reason to feel guilty.
 Ultimately we want to develop a healthy relationship with food so that when we treat ourselves we don’t feel guilty about it.

 7. Snack mindfully